jcurl/Documentation/Manuals/Programming/CallingConventions/Section_04_01_LinuxGcc32bit.md

 Observations

 * The result is placed in the register `EAX`
-* The caller has allocated 24-bytes stack.
+* The caller has allocated 24-bytes stack for itself.
 Although it's not really needed, the compiler has all optimisations turned off so it performs some useless instructions such as copying the result to a variable on the stack, then copying it back to the register for the return value.

 The callee doesn't have any parameters and doesn't use the stack except to store the stack frame pointer, so we don't describe the stack frame here.